dougbutner/web-4/README.md

 Traditionally, it's the existence within a certain area, such as a place of residence or business, that is of importance.
 When building a geo-social system, it's only necessary that association is declared at the lowest level of geographic stratification, from which the rest can be extrapolated.

 ## Social
-Because each person can be associated to either a community, or a city, we can develop systems within web 4 that allow coordination at each stratum with just this one piece of data for each person.
+Because each person can be associated to either a community, or a city, we can develop systems within web 4 that allow coordination at every strata with just this one piece of data for each person.

 ## Usefulness of Geosocial in Web 4

-Throu
+By offering time tokens to the indivicut

 # Roadmap to Web 4 Reality